daomeow/nextjs-blog/README.md

 4. Run `npm run dev` to begin the server
 5. Application should open in default browser window (if not, navigate to http://localhost:3000)

+## Cypress Testing
+- Run and view all tests in terminal with `npx cypress run`
+- Open Cypress window with `npx cypress open`

 ## Contributors
 <table>